 A weakened immune system

 Steroid shots temporarily suppress the immune system.
-This may slightly increase the risk of getting a cold or other infection.
+This may slightly increase the

 For people taking drugs that weaken the immune system, as well as those with conditions such as AIDS, the risk of steroids may outweigh the benefits.